 I’m SO excited to share this healthy orange chicken recipe with you!
-The inspiration for this orange chicken stir fry came from a weeknight dinner club member request.
+The inspiration for this orange chicken stir fry came from a menu plan club member request.
 So I tested and tinkered (yes, it’s a delicious job) and landed with a simple and homemade orange glazed chicken that is ready in just 30 minutes and made up of common, everyday ingredients.
 The whole family LOVES this meal, and I know yours will too.

 This orange chicken recipe with orange marmalade also calls for orange juice, which I found to be the best and most flavorful combination.
 Orange marmalade on its own was a little flat, but the zing of fresh oj added an awesome fresh flavor.
 You can use freshly squeezed or bottled orange juice.

 What is Orange Chicken Stir Fry?

 Orange glazed chicken is a Chinese American dish consisting of deep fried chicken tossed in a sweet and savory orange sauce.

 - What You’ll Love About Healthy Orange Chicken Recipe

 - How to Make Orange Glazed Chicken

 - How to Serve Crispy Orange Chicken to the Whole Family

 - Helpful Tools to Make Orange Chicken Stir Fry